charly-lang/charly/README.md

 # Stack layers
 Every file, function, class, object etc. gets it's own stack layer.
 A stack layer is in essence just a Hash-Map that has a pointer to it's parent layer.
 When you write `myname`, the interpreter searches the current layer for an entry for this variable.
 If it's not found, it searches the parent layer.
 If a value is not found in this structure, an exception is raised stating `myname` is not defined.

-When you execute a file, let's say *foo.charly*, the layer structure looks like this:
+When you execute a file, let's say *foo.ch*, the layer structure looks like this:
 ```
 --------------------  Contains bindings to stdout, stderr, stdin
 | Standard Prelude |  and various other functions and primitive classes